na-na-hi/renget/archive/smgenlorePh2P2.md

    Now at the underground tunnels surrounding Yggdrasil's roots, we've enter on Ratatoskr scurrying around, only to find that Nidhoggr has abandoned his post and that other unsettling things are going on...

-   ***Nidhogg & The Beasts of Yggdrasil aside***:  *https://rentry.org/smgenloreasidespt2#nidhoggr-the-ecosystem-of-yggdrasil*
+   ***Nidhoggr & The Beasts of Yggdrasil aside***:  *https://rentry.org/smgenloreasidespt2#nidhoggr-the-ecosystem-of-yggdrasil*

    Ratatoskr's beginning to have a squirrel-panic-attack as he swears he see *something else* in the mists around him.
-Major tremors reverberate through the tree and Ratatoskr is almost thrown down into the lake Nidhoggr should be in, but Heimdallr grabs him just before he falls and playfully ragdolls him around a bit, shaking the sense back into him.
+Major tremors reverberate through the tree and Ratatoskr is almost thrown down into the lake which Nidhoggr should be in, but Heimdallr grabs him just before he falls and playfully ragdolls him around a bit, shaking the sense back into him.

    Introductions in on our new gang of Heimdallr, Hera (Argus), Olorun ... and none other than ya main man Zeus after a few weeks of a timeskip since being freed from the Persephone incident.
-   Zeus is pretty damn happy that Ratatoskr seems to actually remember who he is and give him the respect he deserves - unlike 'others' present.
-Ratatoskr explains he's Odins replacement-representative on Yggdrasil-related matters while Odin is looking into other things, Zeus chuckles at the absurdity of it all *(character biopic time; Zeus seems like a genuinely great guy but is easy to anger - and is absolutely seething right now, and is grinning in absolute rage as of now)*.
+   Zeus is pretty damn happy that Ratatoskr seems to actually remember who he is, treats him with the respect he deserves - unlike some 'others' present.
+Ratatoskr explains he's Odins replacement-representative on Yggdrasil-related matters while Odin is looking into other things, Zeus chuckles at the absurdity of it all *(character biopic time; Zeus seems like a genuinely great guy, but is easy to anger - and is absolutely seething / grimacing in purely repressed rage as of now)*.
 Ratatoskr interrupts to points out that Nidhoggr is just... gone.... *~~Pretty sure the implication here is that Nidhoggr has been HOLY FUCKING SHIT'd by something.
 He's not 'gone', he's dead.~~*
-   Zeus gets into a spat with Olorun, Olorun says *'well i'm king of olympus now you can't have it back nuh-uh'*, Zeus internally seethes more that Hera is backing him up *~~because she fucked him behind Zeus's back, when only Zeus is allowed to do that in this relationship~~* because of 'peace efforts' after the Ragnarok incident.
+   Zeus gets into a spat with Olorun, Olorun says *'well i'm kang of limpus now and you can't have it back nuh-uh'*, Zeus internally seethes more that Hera is backing him up *~~because she dated him behind Zeus's back, when only Zeus is allowed to do that in this relationship~~* because of 'peace efforts' after the Ragnarok incident.
 Zeus wants to just focus on taking his anger out on Persephone for now, or he'll fucking lose it, but gets into yet another argument with Hera.
 Olorun internally notes that he's been getting weaker as of late, and instead of being a **BLACK GOD**, he's only a **BLACK God** now, and is cautious of losing more capital letters.
 As the group agree that they're starting to see things too, Persephone arrives via plant with her gang.

    Mulan is mentally overwhelmed by the presence of the **BLACK God**, Heim and Zeus both instinctively go to kill Persephone, Olorun pauses time with his  **BLACK God** powers.
    Mulan instinctively submits ~~her body~~ to him and catches Olorun up with her side of the story so far.
-Olorun has apparently heard of Baba Yaga too; then un-freezes time, showing he couldn't stop it entirely, only restrain the Gods about to kill each other (so everyone has now heard everything and is all caught up with each other).
+Olorun has apparently heard of Baba Yaga too; then un-freezes time, showing he couldn't stop it entirely, only restrain the Gods that were about to kill each other (so at least everyone has now heard everything, and is all caught up with each other).
 They go on to realise that the whispers they're hearing are prayers for somebody who ain't one of /theirs/, *(what could it be?!)*.
    Cue another major groaning tremor above the lake and throughout the tree.

-   -> Snippet of the Oracle of Delphi screaming over a vision, under a jade-green sky... <-
+   -> Snippet of the Oracle of Delphi screaming over a vision, under a jade-green sky..... <-

-   The Gods are starting to get uneasy as the nu-followers are speaking foreign languages and are drowning out the Worshippower connection to their own followers.
+   The Gods start to get uneasy as the nu-followers speak in some kind of foreign language, and the whispers drown out the Worshippower connection they have to their own followers.
 Zeus notes it's like back before Kronos got the boot, and said he was hearing shit like this during his coma.
-Word is that Poseidon was apparently talking about how his oceans were getting especially fucked around with, shortly before they arrives *(who could it be?!)*, Ratatoskr says that they're at the source of all the oceans and that ominous whispers wouldn't be enough for Nidhogg to 'flee'.
+Word is that Poseidon was talking about how his oceans were getting especially fucked around with, shortly before they arrived *(who could it be?!)*, Ratatoskr says that they're at the source of all the oceans, and that ominous whispers alone wouldn't be enough for Nidhoggr to 'flee'.
-   They ask Persephone what she actually did to the fucking tree, she goes on that she only realised how out of her depth she was when she spoke to Yggdrasil proper, and in doing so left a vulnerability that 'something' else was now exploiting *(what could it be?!)*.
+   They ask Persephone what she actually did to the damn fuckin tree, so she goes on that she only realised how out of her depth she was once she spoke to Yggdrasil proper, and in doing so left a vulnerability that 'something' else was now exploiting *(what could it be?!)*.

    -> Snippet of Egil shouting at an old man as they try to decipher runes, only for the old man to go blind and cry blood. <-

    *Egil could be a few Norse figures, but most likely the semi-famous Norse hero who married then chased after a Valkyrie who herself searched for battle.
-Was most famous for the 'shooting the arrow off the top of a chieftain sons head, and saving the second arrow in case he failed' story.*
+Was most famous for the 'shooting the arrow off the top of a chieftain sons head, and saving the second arrow for the cheiftan in case he failed' story.*
    *imo I think they only named him because his wife was called Olrun, and she would have been much more famous / popped up more when they were looking for miscellaneous shit to dig up for ol' literal-fucking-who Olorun.*

    Olorun considers leaving Yggdrasil to speak to Odin about what he's looking into, before even more violent tremors shake the tree as 'something' is clearly trying to break free *(what could it be?!)*.
 Yggdrasil itself starts physically convulsing, the roots gaining sentience and trying to move themselves away from the Lake of Hvergelmir.
 Guan catches Mulan before she falls in, Zeus saves Hera and gets her under Argus; everybody lodges themselves onto the tree with what they can.